ales-tsurko/cells/README.md

 You need Python and [poetry](https://github.com/sdispater/poetry).

-First, you need to install the dependencies:
+First, you need to install dependencies:
 ```
 poetry install
 ```